GrandlyCrowbar/Zqh4bPse2zi86YqHN/index.md

 *Seattle native Hunter Richards offers proofreading for a wide range of document types, and has proofed the Arts Corps Year 13 Annual Report, ARUP’s New NY Bridge MTTF Final Transit Recommendations, and the 2016 Washington State Transportation Plan.*

 *His nose has been in one book or another almost as long as he’s had a nose.*

+{% include figure.html image="blurrypages.jpg" caption="this is an image" position="right" %}